mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ## Introduction

 The previous chapters have explored both designed and fortuitous changes to the learning design that become adopted by the community.

+This chapter deepens analysis and discussion on RQ2 on the potential uses of GDPs and concludes with  analysis and discussion on RQ3 addressing reflections on partcipant agency.

 Following Chapter 6's presentation findings on how participants use GDPs, this chapter contains further discussion on this use GDPs , particularly in reference to the building of agency.